Sugar. Would a food by any other name taste as sweet?

 Besides being a cheaper alternative to sugar, HFCS dissolved more quickly and foods made with it didn’t spoil as easily and were softer and chewier than foods made with regular sugar.
 Those attributes make HFCS great for food manufacturers, but terrible for consumers.
 HFCS severely disrupts blood sugar levels, is highly addictive and, because it’s man-made, is definitely toxic.

 While sugar alcohols aren’t technically sugar, they do require some explanation.
 Most sugar alcohols occur naturally in fruits and vegetables but can be refined for use in food products.
 They typically have names that end in “-ol,” such as sorbitol, maltitol, mannitol, lactitol, erythritol and xylitol.

 Sugar alcohols contain about 1/3 the calories of sucrose, but they often taste just as sweet.
 They aren’t fully absorbed or digested, so they have less of an effect on blood sugar than sucrose, but because of this, they can cause digestive upset.
 Sugar alcohols affect people differently, but gas, cramping, bloating and diarrhea are the most common complaints, especially when large amounts of sugar alcohols are consumed in a short period of time.

-Current research shows that xylitol is the safest of the sugar alcohols, so it is the only approved sugar alcohol for the SHAPE ReClaimed program.
+Current research shows that xylitol is the safest of the sugar alcohols, so it is the only approved sugar alcohol for the SHAPE Program.
 Always use it in moderation for things like mints, gum, to lightly sweeten yogurt, coffee, or tea, and in Phase I dessert recipes.
 Try small amounts at first to see how your body reacts to xylitol; avoid it or reduce the amount you consume if you experience any unpleasant symptoms.